 Opening Hours: 5 am to 6 pm, but visitors may stay a little bit longer on the rock even the ticket office is closed at 6 pm.

-Spot 2: Down from the Water Gardens
+Spot 2: Looking from below in the Water Gardens

 The first part of Sigiriya was a museum and then walking through the Water Gardens.
 The museum provides some information about the history and archaeological findings of Sigiriya, including the display of paintings and terracotta figurines that were found in the heritage site.
 The ancient Sigiriya city has a rectangular layout that spans from left to right of the rock.
 There were high ramparts and deep moats defending the complex and dividing the city into two distinct precincts, which located in the east and west of the rock.
 The hilly terrain immediately around the central rock is further fortified by a high wall and it is the citadel of the complex.
 The palace complex is situated on top of the central rock at an elevation of 180 meters from the surrounding plain (and 350 meters above sea level).